-When a sign is proposed on a wall that projects more than two feet (2') from another wall of a building, the wall calculation will be based on the wall where the sign is being placed (not by using the overall length of the entire building).
+When a sign is proposed on a wall that projects two feet (2') or more feet from another wall of a building, the wall calculation will be based on the wall where the sign is being placed (not by using the overall length of the entire building).
+The

-The Commission excludes the area of any "Exempt Sign" (Section 64.4) in calculating the area of any other sign otherwise permitted on a lot in each district.
+Commission excludes the area of any "Exempt Sign" (Section 64.4) in calculating the area of any other sign otherwise permitted on a lot in each district.